hoffmann-muki/FlexQ/README.md

 ## Usage
 ### Accuracy Evaluation
-We provide several scripts to reproduce the results in our paper.
 You can execute the following scripts to complete the **FP16** Accuracy Evaluation.
 ```
 python main.py --model /Path/To/Model \